 Alexa is Amazon’s voice assistant, a form of voice-activated artificial intelligence that is available on various Amazon devices, such as Echo smart speakers.

-You can ask Alexa to search Amazon for a product or to find it in your order history; Alex will check the price and ask if you want to buy it.
+You can ask Alexa to search Amazon for a product or to find it in your order history; Alexa will check the price and ask if you want to buy it.

 9. Subscribe & Save discounts

 On the product page for an eligible item, Amazon shows two prices, the one-time purchase price and a discounted Subscribe & Save price.
-For example, my cost for a 40-ounce jar of Milk-Bone MaroSnacks dog treats was $7.49 at the time this article was written.
-But if I agreed to repeat deliveries, the price would drop to $7.12.
+For example, the cost for a 40-ounce jar of Milk-Bone MaroSnacks dog treats is $9.48 at the time this article was written.
+But if you agree to repeat deliveries, the price drops to at least $9.01.

 10. ‘Save for later’ option